ttttdw/visual-forager/human-foraging-data-analysis/README.md

 ```

 You should copy the stimulus document in the same folder, and run matlab code [readEDF](./readEDF.m).

-Put all folders together in one folder like this:
+Put all data together in one folder like this.

 ```
 all_subjects/